brannerchinese/save_web_page/README.md

 ### To run

-This is a Python3 program.
+This is a Python3 project.
 No special modules are needed for the main programs, but `bs4` (BeautifulSoup4) is needed for the optional `extract_content.py` program.

 We first generate a script using content the user supplies, then run the script to open a webpage and download it to disk.
 Finally, if desired, we extract the desired content using an HTML parser.